python-cffi/cffi/doc/source/overview.rst

 This document starts, in the first section, with a simple working example of using CFFI to call a C function from Python.
-CFFI is flexible and covers several use cases presented in the second section.
+CFFI is flexible and covers several other use cases presented in the second section.
 Then, the next section shows how to export Python functions to a Python interpreter embedded in a C or C++ application.
 The last two sections delve deeper in the CFFI library.